cnabio/cnab-spec/500-CNAB-dependencies.md

 This specification introduces a `dependencies` object in the bundle.json that defines metadata necessary to specify a dependency.

-The entry `dependencies` in the custom extension map, `custom`, is reserved and MUST only be used for this CNAB Dependencies Specification.
+The entry `dependencies` in the custom extension object, `custom`, is reserved and MUST only be used for this CNAB Dependencies Specification.

+### sequence

+The `sequence` array defines the criteria for the sequencing bundles in a pre-defined order.
+The sequence for each occurrence is a way for the bundle to reference the order of a dependency.

 ### requires